HOME HISTORY EVENTS JOIN CONTACT QUARTERMASTER ABOUT TODAY'S 1MR

 -as Smallwood's Battalion

 27 August 1776 Battle of Long Island: First American troops to use the bayonet against the British.
-Of the 400 Marylanders Serving nearly 300 troops were killed, wounded, or captured.
+To prevent the Army being surrounded and crushed, 400 Marylanders were ordered to hold off the British encircling movement to allow the rest of the army to escape.
+These brave Marylanders repeatedly bayonet charged the thousands of British coming at them 6 times and drove them back until numbers overwhelmed them and they were slaughtered.
+Of these "Immortal" 400, 256 were killed, around 135 were wounded or captured, and only 9 made it back to the main fortification line.
 Their sacrifice allowed the rest of Washington's army to escape disaster, enabling the retreat from Brooklyn to Manhattan Island, thus preserving the fledgling American Army.

 16 September 1776 Harlem Heights, NY